-In order to facilitate student awareness of, understanding of, and responsibility for their grades, course grades are made available throughout each semester to students through Populi,

-Providence Christian College's student information system.
+In order to facilitate student awareness of, understanding of, and responsibility for their grades, course grades are made available throughout each semester to students through Populi, Providence Christian College's student information system.
 Faculty advisers also have access to their advisees' grade reports through Populi.
 Semester grades are posted on student transcripts within a reasonable time after final exams.
-Grades and transcripts will be withheld until financial holds are cleared.
 Distribution of grades to someone other than the student requires a release from the student to be in compliance with the Family Educational Rights and Privacy Act of 1974.